akka/alpakka/docs/src/main/paradox/data-transformations/xml.md

   version=$project.version$
 }

+The table below shows direct dependencies of this module and the second tab shows all libraries it depends on transitively.

+@@dependencies { projectId="xml" }

 ## XML parsing

 XML processing pipeline starts with an @scaladoc[XmlParsing.parser](akka.stream.alpakka.xml.scaladsl.XmlParsing$) flow which parses a stream of @scaladoc[ByteString](akka.util.ByteString)s to XML parser events.